saxenavaibhav/AWS-SAA-C02-Course/README.md

 #### Buckets

+Containers for objects.

 - Created in a specific AWS Region.
 - Data has a primary home region.
 Will not leave this region unless told.
 - Blast Radius [In case of a failure the impact will be limited to the region]= Region
-- Unlimited number of Objects
 - An AWS account can have upto 100 buckets.
 Can be increased to 1000 using support request.
 - Bucket name is globally unique across all regions and AWS accounts
 - Buckets can hold unlimted number of objects
 - Bucket names can be 3-63 characters, all lower case, no underscore.
 - Bucket names start start with a lowercase letter or number and cannot be IP formatted (e.g. 1.1.1.1)
-- All objects are stored within the bucket at the same level.
+- Buckets are a flat structure.
+All objects are stored within the bucket at the same level.
 Although you will see folders in S3 but internally its all a flat structure.
-- Thereis a soft limit of 100 buckets per AWS account and a hard limit of 100 per account (via AWS support request).
+- There is a soft limit of 100 buckets per AWS account and a hard limit of 1000 per account (via AWS support request).

 If the objects name starts with a slash such as `/old/Koala1.jpg` the UI will present this as a folder.
 In actuality this is not true, there are no folders.
 Folders are often referred to as prefixes in S3.

 S3 is object storage - Not file or block.
 Good for images, video files, not good for OS etc. Since its not block storage, it can't be mounted (e.g. K:/ to /images).
+Block storage is limited to one thng accessing it at a time (one instance for example).

-Bu defaul other than the bucket owner nobody has access to teh bucket.
+By defaul other than the bucket owner nobody has access to the bucket.

+NOTE: If there is a system where no of users is greater than 1000, then each user cannot have a bucket to him (1000 limit).
+In this case you can use prefixes (folders)

 ### CloudFormation Basics